AndersDJohnson/create-babel/README.md

 Like `create-react-app`, but for a basic Babel setup.

-Create a app in a new `./my-app` directory:
+Create an app in a new `./my-app` directory:

 ```shell
 $ npm init babel my-app